Our son tested positive for dengue with his platelet count dropping to 15000/cumm. This is our family's story.

 Hope your family remains safe always.

-Mel Carriere from San Diego California on September 02, 2016:
+Mel Carriere from Snowbound and down in Northern Colorado on September 02, 2016:

 These stories about mosquito-borne illnesses are hitting too close to home.
 Now we have a big Zika outbreak in Miami.
 This is frightening, because my wife is prone to mosquitoes - her blood is mosquito candy!
 I am glad your son is okay now.
 Great hub!